hphelion/documentation/moonshot/manage.administration-dashboard.workloads.md

 Currently, you can use CCUE designer to generate infrastructure documents and export its content as an XML file.
 CSU and Deployment Profile Guide can be generated using normal text editor.
 Content of the deployment profile needs to be customized as per desired topology.

-&#9654;**Publish Workload to HP Cloud OS Enterprise Portal**
+&#9654;**Publish Workload to HP Cloud OS Distribution Network Portal**

 This process involves uploading content to HP Cloud OS Enterprise portal and initialization of the HP content approval process.
 Once content is approved by the appropriate authorities, it is published to HP Cloud Public catalog.
 The Cloud Administrator can now import, download and publish the workload in the Cloud environment using the Administration Dashboard.
 Refer to Updates and Extensions section for details.

 &#9654;**Perform Cloud Prerequisites**

-Cloud Administrator has to ensure the following prerequisites before provisioning any workload.
+The Cloud Administrator has to perform or verify the following prerequisites before provisioning any workload.

+1. Boot option based on node persistent boot configuration

-1. Publish Graffiti factory data
+2. Publish Graffiti factory data

-2. Automated creation of nova flavors
+3. Automated creation of OpenStack Nova flavors

+***Boot Option Based on Node Persistent Boot Configuration***

+You can select the boot method for a provisioned node based on the node persistent boot configuration.
+By default, all the nodes in the chassis are set to persistent PXE boot.
+Therefore, the provisioned instances will also boot from PXE.
+When there is a downtime in the Baremetal host, the instances first try to PXE boot but fail and fall back to HDD (Hard Disk Drive) and boot successfully from HDD.

+If the node is set to boot persistently from HDD, all subsequent boots after provisioning will be from HDD.
+When there is a downtime in Baremetal host, the instances continue to boot successfully from HDD.

+To build OS Images, refer steps 3 - 7 defined in Section One - Creating Linux Images [Building Images](/cloudos/moonshot/manage/image-builder/).

+You need to run the following commands at the iLO console to set a node to  persistently boot from PXE or HDD.

+ * To set a node to boot from PXE persistently:<br>
+`set node boot PXE C<x>N<y>` <br>
+ where x is the cartridge number and y is the node number.
+For example: C1N1.

+ * To set a node to boot from HDD persistently: <br>
+`set node boot HDD C<x>N<y>` <br>
+where x is the cartridge number and y is the node number.
+For example: C1N1.

+**Note:** For Windows provisioning, the instances always boot from HDD irrespective of the boot option set for the node instance.
+To create Windows disk images, refer to Section Two -  Creating Windows Images from [Building Images](/cloudos/moonshot/manage/image-builder/).

 ***Graffiti Factory Data***

- Cloud Administrator must publish graffiti factory data before importing any workload in the Cloud.
-This can be done either by using CODN to import graffiti content from local folder or HP Cloud OS Enterprise portal.
-Refer to the section on Importing Workload to initialize cloud with graffiti factory data.
+ The Cloud Administrator must publish the Graffiti factory data before importing any workload into the Cloud.
+This can be done either by using CODN to import the Graffiti content from a local folder or by using the HP CODN portal.
+Refer to the section on Importing Workload to initialize cloud with Graffiti factory data.
 One can validate if the content from CODN portal or local import is being downloaded or not.
-To validate the content download, do the following:
+To validate the downloaded content, do the following:

-  1. On the Administration Dashboard, click Cloud Tab to select it.<br>
+  1. On the Administration Dashboard, click the **Cloud** Tab to select it.<br>
    Cloud tab is activated and the options are displayed in the left panel.
 By default, all the services are displayed in the right pane.

-  2. Click Rest API displayed against Graffiti to display a Graffiti Service Details page.
+  2. Click REST API displayed next to Graffiti to display a Graffiti Service Details page.

-  3. Go to namespace section and click /1/namespace/list to expand it.
+  3. Go to the **namespace** section and click /1/namespace/list to expand it.

   4. Search for the `URN:X-HP:2014-1:CLOUDOS:TYPES:CAPABILITIES:MOONSHOT` in the list of Moonshot namespace.